 Hire me.
 You will not regret it.
 I’m not the typical newly minted college graduate.
 I bring historical training, project, budget, and personnel management skills to the table.

 I received my BA and MA in history from Eastern Washington University(EWU) where I specialized in Public History.
 During my training, I collaborated with the National Park Service on interpreting some of the histories of Lake Roosevelt and San Juan Island National Parks in Washington state.
 I interned with the Shaker Historical Society in Shaker Heights Ohio where I completed a research project for their use and accessioned items for their material and archives collections.
 I also worked with the Medical Lake Cemetery Association to have their historic cemetery listed on the Washington Heritage Register of Historic Places and to write a grant package that was awarded $27K in funding.
+I then consulted with the Medical Lake Cemetery Association’s as a grant writer for their proposal for the state of Washington’s Department of Archeology and Historic Preservation and they were awarded another $20,700.

 Before my life as a historian, I was in the United States Air Force.
 I managed both appropriated and non-appropriated budgets, ranging from $200K – $4.5 Million.
 In facilities that required self-sustainment, I oversaw operations that generated between $550K – $5 Million in revenue.
 I have a proven track record of identifying and implementing cost-saving measures while increasing customer satisfaction.
 I have supervised up to 56 people at a single time, both military and civilian.
 I experienced working with people of diverse national and cultural origins both in America and as a guest in other countries.
 I believe in empowering the people around me.
 With effective communication and training, I have increased staff efficiency and morale.
 I can switch between being an equal member of a team to being the team leader.